Rob Sand: 2026 Iowa gubernatorial race

 On May 12, 2025, Sand announced his candidacy for the Democratic nomination in the 2026 Iowa gubernatorial election.

 He raised $8 million in 2024, $3 million of which came from his wife Christine and $4 million from her parents, Nixon and Nancy Lauridsen.
 The last $1 million came from 28,000 individual donations.
 In the first 24 hours of his campaign, he raised over $2 million from individual donations.
+Throughout his campaign, Sand has positioned himself as an "authentic" Iowan by touting his fondness for hunting, while also emphasizing the importance of "commonsense" reform, pointing to a declining economy, exodus of college-educated students, and a rapid cancer growth rate.

-On June 16, 2025, Sand announced a "100 Town Hall Tour", holding events in all 99 counties in Iowa plus a second one in Lee County, Iowa, due to their dual county seats of Keokuk and Fort Madison.
+On June 16, 2025, Sand announced a "100 Town Hall Tour", holding events in all 99 counties in Iowa plus a second one in Lee County, as Lee County has dual county seats of Keokuk and Fort Madison.
+At a town hall attended by nearly 1,000 people in Iowa City, Sand said he would veto all "culture war"-related bills, but said he supported Iowa's recently implemented law banning transgender athletes from women's sports.

+Sand will face Republican nominee Zach Lahn in the November general election.

 Personal life

 Sand and his wife, Christine Lauridsen, met in Des Moines and married in Madison County, on June 2, 2012, and have two sons.

-Christine is the CEO of her family's business Lauridsen Group.
-The Lauridsen Group began as a creamery, started by Hans Lauridsen, Christine's great-grandfather, and now owns several businesses involved in health and nutrition, having 60 facilities across the world.
-The company was run by Hans, then his son Walter, then Walter's son Nix and now by Christine.
+Christine is the CEO of her family's business, Lauridsen Group.

 Sand wrote The Winning Ticket: Uncovering America's Biggest Lottery Scam, a book about the Hot Lotto fraud scandal, with Reid Forgrave, a reporter for The Des Moines Register.
 The book was published on May 1, 2022.